 How to Store Sweet Potatoes

 After curing, get rid of any bruised potatoes and wrap the others individually in newspaper.
-Carefully pack them in a wooden box or basket and store in a cool area such as a cellar or basement at about 55° F to 60° F. They’ll last about 6 months.
+Carefully pack them in a wooden box or basket and store them in a cool area such as a cellar or basement at about 55° F to 60° F. They’ll last about six months.

 Diseases and Pests to Watch Out For

-· Sweet potato weevils are ¼ inch long insects with dark blue heads and wings.
+· Sweet potato weevils are ¼ inch-long insects with dark blue heads and wings.
 They’ll puncture the stems and tubers to lay their eggs.
 They will tunnel into the tubers and attack the vines and leaves.
 They’ll multiply quickly and can be hard to eliminate.
-Use disease resistant slips and rotate crops, not planting on the same site for 4 years.
+Use disease-resistant slips and rotate crops, not planting on the same site for four years.

 · Stem rot is a fungus that enters plants that have been attacked by insects.
 It won’t kill the plants, but it will cause them to produce a smaller harvest.
 Plant resistant cultivars and keep the fleshy roots at about 60° F to help reduce this.